clean-arch-enablers-project/cae-framework/README.md

 # ☕ cae-framework
+DISCLAIMER: this README is not up to date, as we haven't reach the version 1.0.0 and new features are constantly getting built.
+Even that being the case, what's written in this README still is a good guide for getting started, it is just that not all features are described here.
+That being said:

 Welcome to the _CleanArchEnablers_ framework repository!
 The _cae-framework_ is open-source and meant to make the experience of developing software with clean architecture easier.
 Feel free to explore the source code and its documentation.
 <br><br>